Purchasing a grave

 This is called the exclusive right of burial.

-Our exclusive right of burial page sets out the rights and responsibilities of owners, and what can be expected when owning the rights to a grave in our cemeteries.
+Our Exclusive Right of Burial - deed holder rights and responsibilities leaflet [pdf] 13MB provides information on what can be expected when owning the rights to a grave in our cemeteries.

 The maximum number per grave of exclusive right of burial owners is three.